Locations:

 Your healthcare is no exception.

-From virtual visits to telemedicine consultations, medication refills, questions about your test results and scheduling follow-up appointments with your primary care provider, accessing healthcare virtually and online has become easier in recent years thanks to advances in the telehealth space.
+From virtual visits to telemedicine consultations, medication refills, questions about test results and scheduling follow-up appointments with your primary care provider, accessing healthcare virtually and online has become easier in recent years thanks to advances in the telehealth space.

 Family medicine doctor Mark Rood, MD, breaks down the answers to these questions and more.
-Plus, family medicine doctor Neha Vyas, MD, shares how to make the most out of your next virtual appointment and what you can when you’re preparing to have a virtual visit.
+Plus, family medicine doctor Neha Vyas, MD, shares how to make the most out of your next virtual appointment and what you can do when you’re preparing to have a virtual visit.

-Telehealth vs. telemedicine: what’s the difference?
+Telehealth vs. telemedicine: What’s the difference?

-Telehealth is an umbrella term that describes the use of digital technologies (like the internet, smart watches and computers) to distribute long-distance clinical health care services, public health and patient or professional health-related education.
+Telehealth” is an umbrella term that describes the use of digital technologies (like the internet, smartwatches and computers) to distribute long-distance clinical healthcare services, public health and patient or professional health-related education.

 What is telemedicine and how does a virtual visit work?